 For another steeple of impressive history it's time to pick up any medical supplies as you visit the third oldest pharmacy in the world.
 Built in 1317, this pharmacy is the only one in the city and is located at the Little Brother's Monastery.
 The impeccable atmosphere and surroundings of this highlight are truly worthy of a visit and also makes great backdrops for holiday photographs.

 If you are in Dubrovnik over the summer months you are in for an extra special treat.
 Every year there is the annual Dubrovnik Summer Festival.
 Continuing over 45 days, the festival features many live plays and shows as well as concerts and a range of games for the residents and many visitors.
 Food is not in short supply at these festivals and you can guarantee you will never be hungry.

-Back in the harbour join your luxury charter yacht to see a small wooded island in the bay by the name of Lokrum.
-Rumoured to be the place that Richard the Lionheart was cast ashore after being shipwrecked, this is a pretty little island and gives great views of the surrounding city.
+Back in the harbor join your luxury charter yacht to see a small wooded island in the bay by the name of Lokrum.
+Rumored to be the place where Richard the Lionheart was cast ashore after being shipwrecked, this is a pretty little island and gives great views of the surrounding city.
 Enjoy a fresh supper on board your vessel as you watch the sunset on your second day of exploring.

 - Day 3

 On route to Mljet burn some energy by taking a spin on the yacht's water toys.
 The journey between Dubrovnik and Mljet is beautiful but why not add some fun to the trip?
 If the wind is right have a go at windsurfing too.

 If you'd rather steam ahead to Mljet no one would blame you.
 The virtually untouched beauty of the island is stunning and is enough to make you want to come back year after year.
 Legend suggests that Odysseus was captivated by this island for seven years, certifying just how incredible this island is.
 As a destination of tranquility, the culture of Mljet is very different to some of the medieval UNESCO sites you have already visited.